-The purpose of French club is to promote the study of French language and culture and to reinforce and enhance learning that takes place in class.
-The club is open to anyone with an interest in learning about the French language and francophone culture.
-Activities include cheese tasting, experiencing French cultural celebrations, watching French movies and shows, playing French games, scavenger hunts, preparing French foods, cultural Olympics, and a joint holiday party with the other language clubs.
+French club promotes the study of the French language and culture, reinforcing and enhancing the learning that takes place in the classroom.
+The club is open to anyone with an interest in learning about the French language and the culture francophone countries.
+Activities include cheese tasting, experiencing French cultural celebrations, watching French movies and shows, playing French games, scavenger hunts, preparing French foods, cultural Olympics, and a joint holiday party with other language clubs.

 The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.

 Today, it is estimated that more than one million students participate in NHS activities.
 NHS chapters are found in all 50 states, the District of Columbia, Puerto Rico, many U.S. territories, and Canada.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.

 Published three times a year, the Rampage is a student-written, student-edited news magazine for the students and staff of Spring-Ford Senior High School subsidized, in part, by the school district.
 Although available electronically, subscriptions for in-school, 1st-period delivery are available for $10 and limited single-copy issues are also available for purchase.